 - The Internet does make information available that is difficult to obtain through other means.
 But the questions here are: is this information important and absolutely essential?
 Does it really bring something to the learning process that can't be obtained by other means, without the problems caused by the use of a computer and the Internet, as we have been discussing here?

-Learning to search for useful information through the Internet should be taught, but I think the proper timing for this is the senior high school years.
+Learning to search for useful information through the Internet should be taught, but we think the proper timing for this is the senior high school years.
 The Internet is being populated by an enormous amount of information, a great part of which is garbage.
 In fact, the growth of the latter has been exponential.
-As it has already been pointed out, the young person has to be quite mature to be able to choose what she wishes and not fall prey to attractive garbage, predators or inappropriate material for her age.
-For those parents who think the access to the Internet is essential for their children, it is strongly recommend that they always stay at the side of their children while the latter are using the Internet; this way they will exercise the control the child has no possibility of doing.
+As we have already pointed our, the young person has to be quite mature to be able to choose what she wishes and not fall prey to attractive garbage or inappropriate material for her age.
+For those parents who think the access to the Internet is essential for their children, we strongly recommend that they always stay at the side of their children while the latter are using the Internet; this way they will exercise the control the child has no possibility of doing.

-Certainly the Internet has brought distinctive novelties, one of them being discussion groups.
-But I think that no discussion group is adequate for children or young people before the latest high school years.
+We recognize that the Internet has brought distinctive novelties, one of them being discussion groups.
+But we think that no discussion group is adequate for children or young people before the latest high school years.

 To be able to put the computer in an adequate perspective in education or in individual or social life it is necessary to understand very well what it is.
-Its main characteristic is that it is an abstract, and not concrete machine (as, e.g. a power lathe or a bicycle): it acts in a virtual space, the space of the thoughts one may insert into the machine.
+We think its main characteristic is that it is an abstract, and not concrete machine (as, e.g. a power lathe or a bicycle): it acts in a virtual space, the space of the thoughts we may insert into the machine.
 So any use of it forces some abstract thinking.

 To be able to consider computers in education it is absolutely necessary to have a model of the development of each child and teenager.
-The considerations expounded here were based on the model established by Rudolf Steiner, successfully in use in Waldorf Education since 1919.
+We have based our considerations on the model established by Rudolf Steiner, successfully in use in Waldorf Education since 1919.
 According to this model, only at high school age is the child prepared to exercise pure abstract, formal, logic-symbolic thinking; before then it damages her healthy and balanced development.
-So only at that stage the use of computers is recommended.
-Taking into consideration that computers require enormous self-discipline, I have located an ideal age to begin using software at about the end of the sophomore high school year, that is, 16-17 years of age.
-Hardware may be taught before, as was have proposed in , because of its physical characteristics, that is, it is not purely virtual as software is.
-This fits nicely with the young person's understanding what a computer internally is, learning afterwards how to use it and criticize its influence.
-In particular, it is impossible to teach a child how the computer works internally; this requires quite a bit of knowledge of mathematics and physics.
+So we recommend the use of computers only at that stage.
+Taking into consideration that computers require enormous self-discipline, we have located an ideal age to begin using software at about the end of the sophomore high school year, that is, 16-17 years of age.
+Hardware may be taught before, as we have proposed in , because of its physical characteristics, that is, it is not purely virtual as software is.
+This fits nicely with the young person’s understanding what a computer internally is, learning afterwards how to use it and criticize its influence.
+In particular, it is impossible to teach a child how the computer works internally – this requires quite a bit of knowledge of mathematics and physics.

-Finally, my preoccupation is with the acceleration of a child's or teenager's development.
+Finally, our preoccupation is with the acceleration of a child's or teenager's development.
 The human being is a whole, and any activity which appeals to a part of it, such as abstract reasoning, affects the other parts.
-One has to wait until the young person has developed her mental abilities to push for the abstractions and self-control required by any use of computers.
+We have to wait until the young person has developed her mental abilities to push for the abstractions and self-control required by any use of computers.
 As Jane Healey has put it, accelerating the neural development may hinder the proper future neural functioning .
-I don't embrace such type of arguments because from the physical point of view the thinking process is still a big unresolved question; but its consequences coincide with my way of regarding these problems.
+We don't embrace such type of arguments because from the physical point of view the thinking process is still a big unresolved question; but its consequences coincide with our way of regarding these problems.

-I hope this paper serves the purpose of calling the attention to the protection our present world's children need, who have been attacked by machines since the 1950's (beginning with TV, then video games and now computers).
-I firmly believe that it is only by preserving their simple, naive, semi-conscious childhood and adolescence that they will become balanced, creative, socially integrated and positively active grown-ups.
+We hope this paper serves the purpose of calling the attention to the protection our present world's children need, who have been attacked by machines since the 1950's (beginning with TV, then video games and now computers).
+We firmly believe that it is only by preserving their simple, naive, semi-conscious childhood and adolescence that they will become balanced, creative, socially integrated and positively active grown-ups.

-In particular, I am afraid that computers used too early contribute to creating insensitive, amoral adults, behaving and reacting like a machine, unable to feel interest in other people, unable to feel compassion and without social responsibility.
+In particular, we are afraid that computers used too early contribute to creating insensitive, amoral adults, behaving and reacting like a machine, unable to feel interest in other people, unable to feel compassion and without social responsibility.
 This means the destruction of some of our most essential humane and non-machine characteristics.

 * * * * * * *